ch3coohlink/editor/editor/goal.md

   - [x] toggle cli
   - [x] log format for some basic js type
     - [x] but will fail to format a proxy
-      - it's ok, just rememeber to prevent crashing
+      - [x] it's ok, just rememeber to prevent console.log crashing
   - [ ] log length limit
   - [ ] cli scroll bar
   - [ ] automatic cli scroll when scrolled to end